andrewearle23/Costing_Sheet_database/sql/ReadMe.md

 # 🏗️ Supply Chain Costing Database

-A relational **MySQL 8.0** database designed to manage and analyze supply chain cost structures, including product pricing, logistics, and deal profitability.
+A relational MySQL database designed to manage and analyze supply chain cost structures, including product pricing, logistics, and deal profitability.
-This database forms the backend foundation for data analysis, Power BI dashboards, and integration with external systems (e.g., Monday.com or Excel data pipelines).
+This database forms the backend foundation for data analysis, Power BI dashboards, and integration with external systems (Monday.com or Excel data pipelines).

 ---